 Modern Grading Scale

-Our Modern grading scale is specifically designed to assess the condition of toys produced from 2000 to the present year.
+Our Modern grading scale is specifically designed to assess the condition of toys produced from 1995 to the present year.
 This scale serves to better assess miniscule flaws which can differentiate two identical items which are fresh from a case or the store shelves, by including more grade options at the upper end of the grading scale.
 The Modern scale is based on a 10 point system with additional grade options above 9.0.
 Case fresh modern items tend to most frequently receive the grades of 8.5 and higher, so by including additional high grade options for our expert graders to choose from, this scale has proven to be quite effective in better evaluating the condition of items produced in the modern era.
 By using this scale, our graders are able to better assess an item’s relative condition to that of other similar items with small production and packaging flaws.
 This is largely due to the fact that our Standard scale is designed to rate condition as it applies to items which can often be decades old with a large range of possible flaws.
 Years down the road, many expect that by collecting only the highest quality graded examples, a collector can best ensure his items will represent true rarities within the collectible market, thus maximizing the potential of these items to provide a great return on investment.
 The Modern scale allows for the pursuit of this goal by separating the highest grade examples from simply high grade examples.

-Vintage, Qualified, & Loose Grading Scales
+Standard, Qualified, & Loose Grading Scales

-Our Vintage, Qualified, and Loose grading scales consist of grades ranging from 10 to 100 which serve to rate an item’s overall condition.
+Our Standard, Qualified, and Loose grading scales consist of grades ranging from 10 to 100 which serve to rate an item’s overall condition.
 For certain types of packaged items, sub-grades are used to better describe the strongest and weakest aspects of the packaging.
 Sub-grades are not averaged to determine the overall grade.
 They are simply additional information which is provided to further define the aspects of the packaging as they relate to the overall grade.
 Depending on the type of packaged item, sub-grades relate to the packaging aspects as follows:

-• For Carded Items: Card refers to the card-back surface, both front and back, Blister refers to the blister (or bubble) sealed to the card which contains the action figure or item, and Figure refers to the actual item(s), all accessories, inserts, stand, and the area behind these items.
+- For Carded Items: Card refers to the card-back surface, both front and back, Blister refers to the blister (or bubble) sealed to the card which contains the action figure or item, and Figure refers to the actual item(s), all accessories, inserts, stand, and the area behind these items.

-• For Boxed Items (with a plastic window): Box refers to the surface of the box on all sides, Window refers to the plastic window which allows the item to be viewed while still sealed in the packaging, and Figure refers to the actual item(s), all accessories, inserts, stand, and the area behind these items.
+- For Boxed Items (with a plastic window): Box refers to the surface of the box on all sides, Window refers to the plastic window which allows the item to be viewed while still sealed in the packaging, and Figure refers to the actual item(s), all accessories, inserts, stand, and the area behind these items.

-• For Mailer Items: Box refers to the mailer box itself, Window refers to the plastic bags or blisters containing the items, and Figure refers to the actual item(s), all accessories, inserts, paperwork, and other contents.
+- For Mailer Items: Box refers to the mailer box itself, Window refers to the plastic bags or blisters containing the items, and Figure refers to the actual item(s), all accessories, inserts, paperwork, and other contents.

 Depending on the overall numerical grade assigned, items are classified as Gold, Silver, or Bronze level.
 A generalized explanation of these grade levels is as follows: